Getting started

 <button onClick={() => console.log(ref.current?.getMarkdown())}>Get markdown</button>

-<MDXEditor ref={ref} markdown='hello world' onChange={console.log} />
+<MDXEditor ref={ref} markdown="hello world" onChange={console.log} />

 </>